Professional Water Heater Services in Houston

 Decreasing efficiency is a sign that it’s time to replace your water heater.
 When water is not able to collect at the bottom of the tank because of excessive sediment build-up, it takes a lot more energy and time to heat the water in the tank.

-If your showers are taking longer to heat up in the morning, or the hot water doesn’t last as long as it used to, it’s probably a good idea to call in the water heater in Houston experts, Nick’s Plumbing and Sewer Services.
+If your showers are taking longer to heat up in the morning, or the hot water doesn’t last as long as it used to, it’s probably a good idea to call in the water heater in Houston experts, Nick’s Plumbing and Air Conditioning Services.

 Is there water leaking from your water heater?
 Is there water on the floor around the base of your water heater?